APrettyCoolProgram/Archiwizator/src/Resources/Doc/Manual/manual.md

 6. [Progress details display](#progress-details-display)

 # 1. ARCHIWIZATOR OPTIONS
-Archiwizator options are divided into three categories:
+Archiwizator options are divided into the following categories:
 * [Preparation](#preparation)
 * [During compression](#during-compression)
 * [Cleanup](#cleanup)

 ## PREPARATION
-These options take place prior to Archiwizator doing any compression.
+These options take place prior to Archiwizator compressing a sub-directory.

 ### Extract existing root directories
 Extracts all archive files in the source directory, then deletes the original archive files.